esl/MongooseIM/doc/modules/mod_fast_auth_token.md

 ## 0-RTT Support

 For support, set `session_tickets = "stateless"` and `early_data = true` for
-the C2S listener on port 5223 (Legacy or Direct TLS).
+the C2S listener on port 5223 (Direct TLS).

 Implementation details: